Cassiel Ato Forson: 2020 elections

+2024 elections

+President John Dramani Mahama has named Dr Cassiel Ato Forson as Ghana's next Minister for Finance, a critical appointment in his newly released ministerial list.

+Dr. Forson's nomination signals the government's intention to focus on stabilising the country's economy and implementing key fiscal reforms to drive growth and development.

+Dr. Ato Forson is no stranger to the Finance Ministry, having previously served as a Deputy Minister for Finance under President Mahama's administration.

+During his tenure, he was instrumental in managing Ghana's fiscal policies, negotiating key financial agreements, and supervising economic initiatives aimed at strengthening the country's financial health.

 Deputy Minister for Finance

-In 2009 he became a member of the Parliament of Ghana and served as the deputy minister for Finance in 2013.
+In 2009, he became a member of the Parliament of Ghana and served as the deputy minister for Finance in 2013.
 As deputy Minister he served as a member of Ghana's Economic Management Team.
 He has also served on several boards including that of the Bank of Ghana and Ghana Cocoa Board.
 He was also Ghana's Alternate Governor at the International Monetary Fund (IMF) and the World Bank.

-His expertise were also brought to light when he chaired the Committee that implemented the Ghana Integrated Financial Management Information System Reforms (GIFMIS).
+His expertise was also brought to light when he chaired the Committee that implemented the Ghana Integrated Financial Management Information System Reforms (GIFMIS).

 Committees

-Forson is a Ranking Member of the Finance Committee; a member of the House Committee; a member of the Foreign Affairs Committee and also a member of the Committee of Selection Committee.
+Forson is a Ranking Member of the Finance Committee; a member of the House Committee; a member of the Foreign Affairs Committee and also a member of the Committee of Selection Committee; special budget committee; House committee.

 Personal life

 Forson is a Christian.
-He is married with two children.
+He is married and has two children.

 Controversy

 Forson was alleged to have caused financial loss to Ghana in a procurement of 200 ambulances between 2014 and 2016.

+Eventually, Forson and two others were sent to court to answer for charges including wilfully causing financial loss to the state.
+In court, Forson lawyers told the Court their client did not have a case to answer.
+However, in March 2023, the Accra High Court where the case was being heard ordered Ato Forson to open his defense.
+Forson and his lawyers did not take kindly to the decision and made an appeal at the Court of Appeal.

+In July 2024, the Appeals Court did not set aside the High Court's decision for Forson and the two others to open their defence, it also acquitted and discharged them of all the charges.